San Jose State vs. UNLV NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- San Jose State has combined with its opponents to score more than 46.5 points just twice this year.
+- San Jose State and its opponents have scored at least 46.5 points only two times this season.

+- UNLV's games have gone over 46.5 points in four of five chances this season.

-- The two teams combine to score 38.9 points per game, 7.6 less than the total in this contest.
+- The two teams combine to average 38.9 points per game, 7.6 less than the over/under in this contest.

-- This contest's over/under is 11.6 points lower than the 58.1 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 58.1 points per game, 11.6 more than this contest's over/under.

-- The Spartans and their opponents have scored an average of 53.9 points per game in 2021, 7.4 more than Thursday's total.
+- The average total in Spartans games this season is 53.9, 7.4 points more than Thursday's over/under of 46.5.

 - The 57.4 PPG average total in Rebels games this season is 10.9 points more than this game's over/under.